eschombu/cisc4080/README.md

     *   Why is does the compression factor typically improve as the number of grayscale levels are reduced?
 But why is it worse for 8 levels compared to 9 levels?

+    The brightness levels in the image matrix provided here are decimals between 0 and 1, but I don't actually care what their scale is.
+The `reduce_img_mat()` function can change them to integers if you like.
+    (For example, values {0, 0.125, 0.25, 0.375, 0.5, 0.625, 0.75, 0.875} or
+    {0, 1, 2, 3, 4, 5, 6, 7} in the 3-bit case are both fine.)

 1.  ***Extra credit:***